 She continued reading: “Connor was taken from us just as he was finding his artistic voice.
 His dialogue had just begun to take shape.
 He died too young.
 But his voice lives on.
 He lives in our memories.”

 Shadows fill my memory of the accident.
 I remember the Jeep sliding on an icy road.
-I remember arguing with my brother,
+I remember arguing with my brother, then darkness.

 A police report explained the events: I lost control on black ice.
 We spun onto the opposite side of the road.
 The oncoming truck couldn’t stop.
 It plowed into Connor’s door, slamming our Jeep into a parked van.
 The following day, I regained consciousness.
 Connor did not.